TidbitsJS/devflow/README.md

 ✔ Which style would you like to use? › New York
 ✔ Which color would you like to use as base color? › Slate ✔ Where is your global CSS file? app/globals.css
-✔ Would you like to use CSS variables for colors? yes ✔ Where is your tailwind.config.js located? tailwind.config.js ✔ Configure the import alias for components: @/components ✔ Configure the import alias for utils: @/lib/utils
+✔ Would you like to use CSS variables for colors? no
+✔ Where is your tailwind.config.js located? tailwind.config.js
+✔ Configure the import alias for components: @/components ✔ Configure the import alias for utils: @/lib/utils